tinybirdco/use-case-examples/change_sorting_key_to_s3_data_source/README.md

 Altering a sorting key is a complex operation involving multiple steps and requires data migration.

-When connecting Landing Data Sources to S3, there are several options available:
+To change the sorting key to an S3 Data Source there are different possible approaches:

 - This example approach is applicable when you can designate a new bucket or folder as the origin for a new connector.
 It is advisable to use this approach if you prefer not to re-ingest all the data from S3, or if you are able to maintain the exact same data in the Data Source that needs modification.